core-wg/resource-directory/point-to-point-responses.md

 It-always-having-been-that-way, primarily.
-As no large deployments are known, this is fixed in https://github.com/core-wg/resource-directory/pull/259
-@@@merge by switching to a standalone /.well-known/rd.
+As no large deployments are known, this is fixed in https://github.com/core-wg/resource-directory/pull/259 by switching to a standalone /.well-known/rd.

 <!-- From discussion: